 Recent Cases of the Brain-Eating Amoeba

-Human infections have indeed been rare throughout history.
+Human infections have been rare throughout history.
 However, cases have been increasing.
-There have been recently recorded cases of this brain-eating single-celled amoeba.
+Recently, this brain-eating single-celled amoeba has been recorded in cases.

-Individuals are typically infected when contaminated water enters the body through the nose, as indicated by the Centers for Disease Control and Prevention.
-For the most part, systems start around five days after infection, with death happening around five days after the fact, as per the CDC.
+The Centers for Disease Control and Prevention indicates that individuals are typically infected when contaminated water enters the body through the nose.
+The CDC states that systems usually start around five days after infection, and death occurs around five days after that.

 2016